TengMCing/PhD/Thesis/abstract.pdf.md

 \clearpage

+To ensure the clarity and coherence of the written content, artificial intelligence tools were employed to assist in smoothing and refining the language throughout the thesis.

 <!-- **The thesis is written in Australian spelling, except for Chapters 3 and 4, which use American spelling as specified by the publication venue.** -->

 I have not renumbered sections of submitted or published papers in order to generate a consistent presentation within the thesis.